Deterministic Constructions of Binary Measurement Matrices from Finite Geometry

-The construction of measurement matrix $A$ is one of the main concerns in compressed sensing.
+The construction of the measurement matrix $A$ is one of the main concerns in compressed sensing.
 In order to select an appropriate matrix, we need some criteria.
-In their earlier and fundamental works, Donoho and Elad \cite{ddme} introduced the concept of \emph{spark}.
-The spark of a measurement matrix $A$, denoted by $spark(A)$, is defined to be the smallest number of columns of $A$ that are linearly dependent, i.e.,
+In their earlier and fundamental work, Donoho and Elad \cite{ddme} introduced the concept of \emph{spark}.
+The spark of a measurement matrix $A$, denoted by ${\rm spark}(A)$, is defined to be

 where